ChrisTansey007/industry-trends-project/README.md

 # Industry Trends Project (React)

-This project is now a React application served by a small Express server.
+This project is a React application served by a small Express server.
 The React app lives in the `client` folder and is built with Create React App.
+Legacy HTML, CSS, and JavaScript files have been removed.

 ## Running Locally